 4. Do you want pan/tilt to track a moving pet?

-5. Do you avoid cloud subscriptions and want local storage?
+5. Privacy-first, want native local storage?

 Still undecided?
 Browse all Mubboo Shopping guides — or check our Best Self-Cleaning Cat Litter Boxes 2026 for the litter-box companion to your cat household setup.